 The core policies and principles of the Smithsonian Affiliations program are as follows:

 - The Smithsonian is the largest research and museum complex in the world; its name is trusted by the public as the reliable, authoritative, and objective source of scholarship and information.
 The Smithsonian's reputation for excellence, integrity, and professionalism must be primary when evaluating potential affiliations, managing the program, and managing particular Affiliate relationships.
 Affiliates must convey and represent the Smithsonian's reputation to their constituencies.

 - Granting Affiliate status to an organization must advance the Smithsonian mission and strategic plan.

-- The Smithsonian does not affiliate with churches (as defined by the Internal Revenue Code) or organizations whose mission or primary activities or public programming are commercial, discriminatory, partisan, or intended to influence legislation, or elections, promote positions inconsistent with the Smithsonian's mission, or might diminish the Smithsonian's reputation.
+- The Smithsonian does not affiliate with religious organizations (as defined by the Internal Revenue Code) or organizations whose mission, primary activities or public programming are commercial, non-inclusive, partisan, intended to influence legislation and elections, promote positions inconsistent with the Smithsonian's mission, or might diminish the Smithsonian's reputation.